 If you’re looking to improve sound quality beyond what your TV is capable of — without breaking the bank — a soundbar could be right for you.
 With a soundbar, you can explore various options, including surround soundbars, 3.1 soundbars, or 2.1 and 2.0 soundbars.

-- Your surround soundbars create an immersive surround sound experience through multichannel surround sound formats.
+- Surround soundbars: Your surround soundbars create an immersive surround sound experience through multichannel surround sound formats.
 These soundbars typically support Dolby Atmos and are denoted as 5.1 or 7.1, shorthand for the number of speakers.
-There are center, left, and right channels, usually in the bar itself, as well as two or four satellites, with a “dot-one” for the subwoofer.
-If you want a soundbar that offers immersive sound quality, but you have limited space, a surround soundbar is the way to go.
+There are center, left, and right channels usually in the bar itself, as well as two or four satellites and a dot-one (.1) for the subwoofer.
+If you want a soundbar that offers immersive sound quality but you have limited space, a surround soundbar is the way to go.

-- This class of soundbar has a dedicated center channel, so if you are having a tough time hearing the voices while watching TV, a 3.1 soundbar provides that clarity for you.
+- 3.1 soundbars: This class of soundbar has a dedicated center channel, so if you are having a tough time hearing the voices while watching TV, a 3.1 soundbar provides that clarity for you.

-Traditional speakers or component audio are for someone looking to create a home theater experience.
+Traditional speakers or component audio are for someone looking to create a home theater experience with the space to accommodate it.
 From the receiver to rear speakers, floor speakers, and the subwoofer, traditional speakers for watching movies might be perfect for you.
 Furthermore, check out our ultimate surround sound guide for even more information.

 With a traditional speaker system, you get a great audio experience for movies and TV shows.
 You can experience genuine surround sound effects with rear speakers, and the setup is very flexible.
+Add ceiling Atmos (or DTS:X or other similar technology) speakers, and you’ll feel like rain pouring down in the movie might tap your head or like you should duck as the hum of an airplane engine comes closer and closer.
 Thanks to the mix-and-match nature of these systems, you aren’t bound to any one manufacturer, and you can pick speakers and other components based on your preferences.
 Furthermore, you can expand and upgrade speakers and receivers as you like.

 With these systems come cost and complexity in comparison to soundbars.
 A full speaker system setup can cost you well over $1,000, but this complexity will give you audio that rivals your local movie theater.
 Furthermore, your receiver for your sound system can act as an HDMI hub for your other devices — gaming consoles, HTPC, streaming devices, music from your phone, and more.
 If you’re not limited by space and looking for a home theater experience, then a traditional speaker setup is right for you.

-The type of audio solution you go with depends on what you enjoy watching, the importance of audio to you, and the room it will be located in.
+The type of audio solution you go with depends on what you enjoy watching (sitcoms and news versus sports and action films, for example), the importance of audio and a fully immersive sound experience, and the room it will be located in.